On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: New Proposed Concept

-EDM ring optics design must provide high efficiency in terms of the EDM spin rotation rate, long spin coherence time, adequate momentum acceptance and dynamic aperture, low emittance growth rates due to intra-beam scattering (IBS), and reasonable stored beam size.
+An EDM ring optics design must provide high efficiency in terms of the EDM spin rotation rate, long spin coherence time, adequate momentum acceptance and dynamic aperture, low emittance growth rates due to Intra-Beam Scattering (IBS), and reasonable stored beam size.
 We choose the so-called Bates design~\cite{FLANZ1985325} for the EDM ring arcs.
-Its main down side is the reverse bends that do not contribute to the EDM signal.
-However, it is compensated by a high packing factor approaching nearly 100\% compared to other designs.
-Having a high packing factor is important to maximize the EDM spin rotation rate.
-It is a weak-focusing design.
-Horizontal focusing is provided by the bending curvature.
+Each arc consists of five alternating bends located symmetrically about its center as $\pm | \theta_1 | \wedge \mp | \theta_2 | \wedge \pm 2| \theta_3 | \wedge \mp | \theta_2 | \wedge \pm | \theta_1 |$ where $\theta_i$ are the three different angular parameters defining the arc's geometry.
+We use half-circular arcs so that, for each arc,

+Such an arc can be made very compact with most of its length occupied by bending elements, which is important for maximizing the EDM spin rotation rate.
+The inefficiency of its alternating end bends not contributing to the EDM signal is largely made up for by its compactness.
+The transverse optics design is based on the weak-focusing principle providing robustness and allowing for large beam size and momentum spread.
+Horizontal focusing comes purely from the bending curvature while vertical focusing is provided by weak electric field gradient.

 Due to the change of the bending direction between the adjacent arcs, each arc has to be achromatic.
-The dispersion suppression in each Bates bend is provided by the change of the bending direction without change of the horizontal focusing strength.
-The vertical beam dynamics is stabilized by a weak vertically focusing gradient of the electric field.
-In addition, this design is relatively simple from the engineering point of view by having only few adjustment knobs.
-It has low chromaticity and provides a large dynamic aperture and momentum acceptance.
-This is necessary to maximize the beam life time.
-Finally, the Bates design is the most efficient in terms of the IBS growth rates, which is one of the main issues at the low electron beam energies.
+The dispersion is suppressed in each of the high-energy Bates bends by adjusting $\theta_i^{high}$ while keeping Eq.~\ref{eq:bates_arc} satisfied.
+In the high-energy arcs, we keep the absolute bending radii $(|\rho_i^{high}|)$ of the different bending sections and therefore their horizontal focusing strengths $(\propto 1/(\rho_i^{high})^2)$ fixed.
+Such a design is relatively simple from the engineering point of view by having only a few adjustment knobs.
+By not having large beam envelope variations, the Bates design is also efficient in terms of having minimal IBS growth rates.
+IBS is the main mechanism for degradation of intense electron beams at low energy.

-The optics of a high-energy Bates arc is shown in Fig.~\ref{fig:OpticsHiArc}.
-The cell is designed using combined function magnets.
-To ensure that we do not exceed the limit of 10 MV/m, we assume a packing factor of 0.5.
-This reduces the bending electric field by almost a factor of two leaving sufficient room for adding other fields and machine components in the future at the stage of a detailed design development without exceeding the 10 MV/m maximum electric field limit.
-Our paper evaluates only key parameters and discusses a conceptual design of the ring.

-Even though our concept is based on a weak-focusing design, its high curvature results in relatively small Twiss $\beta$ functions and dispersion.
-This allows one to keep the maximum beam size under control.
-For maximum EDM signal, the ring must have a small size determined by the bending radius in the strongest achievable electric field.
-The low electron energies allow for short bending radii.
-The bending radius of electrons with $\gamma=2.6$ in 10 MV/m transverse electric field is